 Active Directory Federation Services is a feature of the Windows Server operating system that extends user's Windows sign-on access to other applications outside the corporate network.
 You can configure AD FS to work as an Identity Provider for LogMeIn's products.
 Learn how to configure AD FS 2.0 or AD FS 3.0.

-- Use a third-party Identity and Access Management Provider that provides single sign-on
+Use a third-party Identity and Access Management Provider that provides single sign-on

-- Set up a custom configuration using the Organization Center
+Set up a custom configuration using the Organization Center

 You can use the Identity Provider tab in the Organization Center to set up a custom SAML configuration.
 Learn how to set up a custom Enterprise Sign-In configuration.